ton-blockchain/ton-connect/bridge.md

 Returns unsubscribe function.

 Currently, only `disconnect` event is available.
 Later there will be a switch account event and other wallet events.

-#### disconnect()

-Should be called when the user clicks "Disconnect" in the app.
-Allows the wallet to update its interface to the disconnected state.

-After `disconnect()` has been called, the wallet removes the dapp from the list of dapps.